ntustison/Histograms/Text/results2.md

 The resulting receiver operating characteristic (ROC) curves for each algorithm and each diagnostic scenario are provided in Figure \ref{fig:DxPrediction}.
-All four algorithms perform significantly better than a random classifier.
-In the absence of ground truth, this type of evaluation does provide evidence that all these algorithms produce measurements which are clinically relevant although, it should be noted, that this is a very coarse assessment strategy given the global measures used (i.e., cluster volume percentage) and the general clinical categories employed.  \textcolor{blue}{This complicates attempts at additional inferences concerning voxelwise bias performance with this type of evaluation strategy.}  In fact, even spirometry measures can be used to achieve highly accurate diagnostic predictions with machine learning techniques [@Badnjevic:2018aa].
+All five algorithms perform significantly better than a random classifier.
+In the absence of ground truth, this type of evaluation does provide evidence that all these algorithms produce measurements which are clinically relevant although, it should be noted, that this is a very coarse assessment strategy given the global measures used (i.e., cluster volume percentage) and the general clinical categories employed.  \textcolor{black}{This complicates attempts at additional inferences concerning voxelwise bias performance with this type of evaluation strategy.}  In fact, even spirometry measures can be used to achieve highly accurate diagnostic predictions with machine learning techniques [@Badnjevic:2018aa].